MIDATAcooperative/open-midata-server/README.md

 Terminal 2: (after Terminal 1 is ready)
 ```
-cd platform-private/portal
+cd open-platform/portal
 npm run dev:server
 ```

 The local server will be at address: https://localhost:9002 On the developer login page you can log in as "admin@midata.coop" with initial password "secret".
 Please use this account to register new administrator accounts.
 When done set the status of the "admin@midata.coop" user to "BLOCKED".

 Folder structure
 ----------------

 - conf: Config files used by the platform.
 - logs (created by script): Logs of all products except web application (whose log is in platform -> logs).
-- platform: Code for the MIDATA platform.
+- platform: Code for the open MIDATA platform.
 - json: JSON data and scripts for the database.